dominicdoerig/predicting-sales-data/m5_challenge/readme.md

 ## Folder Structure
 - data/ -> Folder containing all data (.csv files)
 - models/ -> Folders where the LightGBM models will be saved
+- benchmarks/ -> Folder containing files regarding benchmark models
-- multithreading/ -> Folder containing one Python file using multithreading to forecast using fbprophet
+- benchmarks/multithreading/ -> Folder containing Python files using multithreading to forecast using fbprophet
-- 01_data_exploration.ipynb -> Notebook used for exploratory data analysis
+- data_exploration/ -> Folder with one notebook used for exploratory data analysis
-- 02_preprocess_data.ipynb -> Notebook that transforms the raw data into a usable format
-- 03_forecasting_snaive.ipynb -> Notebook computing forecasts using Seasonal Naive approach (Benchmark Model)
-- 04_forecast_fbprophet.ipynb -> Notebook computeing forecasts using FB-Prophet on aggregated data and then desaggregate
-- 05_forecast_fbprophet_item_level.ipynb -> Notebook computing forecasts using FB-Prophet approach (Benchmark Model)
-- 06_gbm_compute_scaling_factors_for_rmsse.ipynb -> Notebook computing the scaling factors of WRMSSE
-- 06_gbm_compute_weights_for_wrmsse.ipynb -> Notebook computing the weights of WRMSSE
-- 06_gbm_feature_engineering.ipynb -> Notebook used for feature engineering
-- 06_gbm_feature_engineering_iterative_forecasting.ipynb -> Notebook used for feature engineering used for iterative forecasting
-- 06_gbm_forecasting-iterative_forecasting.ipynb -> Notebook used for computation of forecasts using iterative forecasting (4x 7-step-forecast)
-- 06_gbm_forecasting.ipynb -> Notebook used to compute forecasts (Competitive Model)
-- 06_gbm_residual_analysis.ipynb -> Notebook used for residual analysis
-- forecaster.py -> Python file used to run FB-Prophet
+- competitive_model/ -> Folder containing all files regading the competitive model (LightGBM)
 - utils.py -> Python file containing util functions